Linshuhuai/Linshuhuai/README.md

 ### About Me
-This is Shuhuai Lin and you call me Jo as well.
+This is Shuhuai Lin and you can call me Jo as well.

 🌱  Currently I'm pursue a master's degree in Software Engineering at Carnegie Mellon University.